 Maintain your voting contact

 One of the most unique and important benefits of OCLC membership is electing member representatives to your Regional Council.
 Delegates elected from these councils (Americas; Asia Pacific; and Europe, the Middle East, and Africa) reflect your interests through the OCLC Global Council, which works on behalf of members worldwide.
-Elections take place each year, and each member institution with qualifying activity as of 30 June receives one vote.
+Elections take place each year, and each member institution receives one vote.

 OCLC Canada Advisory Council